 We are continuing to explore these, currently as an elimination process.

-Sygec: there is potentially something there, we’re just not sure what and don’t have resource to do the initial preparatory work.
-We are concerned that we may have some funding but no resource (ie project team) to manage a project of this scale.
-Ken is looking for some grant funding to do some preliminary research.
-Tiger Hill architects are doing topline design work.

-Paul Fox/Bath Spa: this is a longer play, but there may be scope for a Bath Spa Uni and BCFC shared sports facility at Stothert and Pitt.

-Phillips Challinor and Fawkner-Corbett: a residential proposal at the Dominion Road end – there is a follow up meeting on this tomorrow.

-Brent Pollard: seems to be the next best back up option at the moment.
-He has detailed plans and ideas, is local and well connected.
-He is waiting to hear our decision on McLaren.

-BOW TYE group: this is too long term and unlikely to happen

-ADL (B&NES development arm): meeting with Will Godfrey postponed until tomorrow.
-Nick will also ask about the gas works.

-Curo: call arranged for 7th May.

-The Good Economy: they are looking to see if they can find relevant partners for us, with conversation booked for 7th May.

-Bath Rugby Club have been in touch following changes in their own planning application.

 Commercial

-Work continues on the Shirt Draw draw, which is scheduled for 30 June.
+Work continues on the Shirt Sponsor Draw, which is scheduled for 30 June.
 We have 33 entries so far and are looking for just over 50.
-This will produce £20k, in comparison to £32k pre-COVID but this is an excellent result in the circumstances.
+This is an excellent result in the current circumstances.

-We have linked up with Charlcombe Inn for the dinner in June.
+We have linked up with Charlcombe Inn for the team and leadership dinner in June.

 The Lottery continues to go well with ongoing work to build numbers.

-We have a quote for works if we the additional hospitality toilet.
+We have a quote for works if we need the additional hospitality toilet.

 The Crowdfunder campaign has been doing extremely well.
 Once that is over it would be good to get fans to help us bring their businesses/employers on board.
 We are doing a similar appeal on LinkedIn.
-We are still talking about shirt sponsors draw every week so we can tie it in with that.
+We are still talking about Shirt Sponsors Draw every week so we can tie it in with that.

 The Business Networking Club having not gained Board approval, there is now work on developing a “Business Members Club” for the season after next.
 Further information on that in due course.